 Woodstown’s relay teams weren’t the only Salem County state champions crowned Saturday.

-Penns Grove’s Bryan Garlic was declared the winner of the boys 110 hurdles final after race winner Jaleel Dickerson-Dempsey of Camden was DQ’d. for going out of his lane and impeding another runner.
+Penns Grove’s Bryan Garlic was declared the winner of the boys 110 hurdles final after race winner Jaleel Dickerson-Dempsey of Camden was disqualified for going out of his lane and impeding another runner.
 Garlic ran a “relaxed and smooth” PR 14.90 to Dickerson-Dempsey’s 14.32.

 “At first I was confused because they said he was DQ’d but I didn’t really know if he was DQ’d or not because he was still on the list,” Garlic said.
 “At the end they said he was DQ’d, I took the first-place medal, I was happy.
 It didn’t feel right because he got DQ’d, but I’m still grateful to be in the position I am now.”

 The ruling wasn’t immediate.
 Race officials conducted an inquiry, talked with Dickerson-Dempsey about what happened and handed down a decision after several minutes had elapsed.
 Garlic said he spent his time trying to find an official to get a better understanding of the situation.
+Johnson got to re-race against the clock and ran a 15.26 in the do-over to finish second behind Garlic.

 NJSIAA GROUP I TRACK CHAMPIONSHIPS